rkoeninger/ShenScript/docs/interop.rst

 Object Construction, Member Access
 ----------------------------------

-Remember that properties on JavaScript object are named with strings, so using Shen strings for property names is recommended for these functions.
+Remember that properties on JavaScript object are named with strings, so using Shen strings for property names is recommended for the function below.
 For example, the JavaScript code :code:`x.y` would get written like :code:`(js.get X "y")`.

 Idle symbols can be used for property names, but they will represented with interned JavaScript symbols.